National Highways: Area teams

 The motorway network is divided into "Areas".
 They are contracts that are awarded by the Department for Transport.
 The area teams work alongside the National Highways Traffic Officer Service – providing incident support, emergency traffic management and infrastructure maintenance.
 They are responsible for the management and operation of the roads in their area.
 In 2009, fleet tracking has been deployed to assist area teams to manage their specialist winter maintenance vehicles during the cold snap.

 Staff

 National Highways employs uniformed traffic officers; on-road and control room, as well as specialist staff for work in engineering, surveying, accountancy, and administration.
 There is a graduate entry scheme, with general entry and specialist engineering entry options.
-For the Traffic Officer Service each team is supervised by a team manager, one of between six and eight such managers generally working together, to ensure 24-hour management cover.
+For the Traffic Officer Service, each team is supervised by a team manager, one of between six and eight such managers generally working together, to ensure 24-hour management cover.

+Fundraising

+National Highways is partnering with The Tree Council to donate thousands of trees for community projects across the UK, aiming to plant three million trees by 2030 and support biodiversity.
+The article highlights corporate partnerships and fundraising initiatives, including BNP Paribas's donation for an IT suite upgrade, Peninsula Group's Giving Tuesday fundraiser, and M&S's commitment to training young people through its Marks & Start program.

 Governance and accountability

 Formal governance structure

 National Highways is a private company limited by shares, wholly owned by the Secretary of State for Transport.
 The National Highways Board is the primary governance arm of the company and is accountable to the Secretary of State for Transport.
 The Board delegate responsibility of the day-to-day running of the company to the Chief Executive who, as the Accounting Officer, is accountable to the Permanent Secretary of the Department for Transport, as the Principal Accounting Officer, for the stewardship of public funds.
 The Principal Accounting Officer and Secretary of State for Transport are both ultimately accountable to Parliament for the activities and performance of National Highways.